metamathstudios/metapp-monorepo/README.md

   <!-- Title Placeholder -->
   <h3 align="center">MetAPP</h3>
   <p align="center">
     MetAPP is an air-gapped service to securely authorize the use of NFTs without acting on a web3 wallet.
-MetAPP has a front-end to create ownership proofs and a public API that anyone can use to integrate into their projects and check these ownership proofs.
+MetAPP has a front-end to create ownership proofs and a public API that anyone can use to integrate into their projects and verify ownership proof.
   </p>
 </p>